zng-ui/zng/TODO/_current.md

         - Focus shortcuts are perfect for this.

 * Gestures info, like last shortcut pressed, primed chord, list of shortcuts used.
-* Add window close cancel demo in window example.
+* Test window close cancel when OS is shutting down.
+* Fix click not working when modal layer is open.

 * Layout context viewport.
     - The image example tries to do this manually, but there is some flickering due to Px rounding on the scroll vs on the offset.